scylladb/scylladb-feature-store/readme.md

 # ScyllaDB feature store example (online storage)
 This example project demonstrates a machine learning feature store use case for ScyllaDB.

-You'll set up a database with flight data and use ScyllaDB to analyze flgiht delays.
+You'll set up a database with flight data and use ScyllaDB to analyze flight delays.

 # Get started